Management (MT)

 MT450: ๐ Marketing Management

-This course examines the concepts and principles involved in marketing analysis and implementation of the marketing strategy in consumer, industrial, and service organizations.
-It explains all the elements of the marketing mix, including product, price, promotion, and distribution.
-The social forces and international aspects of marketing are also examined.
+This course examines the concepts and principles involved in marketing analysis and marketing strategy implementation in consumer, industrial, and service organizations.
+It explains the process of designing and communicating value through the major elements of marketing goods and services in a competitive environment, including product attributes, pricing, promotion, distribution, and communications.
+The social forces, international aspects of marketing, and market expansion are also examined.

 Quarter Credit Hours: 6 | Prerequisite: MT219 or equivalent